NeverFuuN/neverfuun.github.io/README.md

 - The App is designed to show fuel prices, gas stations in Sumy, and help you track your fuel expenses.
 - The App does not require registration or an account.
 - I do not store your personal data on my own servers.
-Most data is stored locally on your device, and some technical/usage data may be processed by third‑party services (Google/Firebase/AdMob) for analytics, advertising, and crash diagnostics.
+Most data is stored locally on your device, and some technical/usage data may be processed by third-party services (Google/Firebase/AdMob) for analytics, advertising, and crash diagnostics.

 ---